dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 Blocks and conditions
 ---------------------

-In addition to the ``afterwards`` and ``cleanup`` clauses, a block may also contain any number of ``exception`` clauses.
-The exception clauses establish handlers for a condition much like the ``let handler`` statement, but before they run the handler calls the block's exit procedure and takes a nonlocal exit.
+In addition to the :drm:`afterwards <block>` and ``cleanup`` clauses, a block may also contain any number of ``exception`` clauses.
+The exception clauses establish handlers for a condition much like the :drm:`let handler <let_handler>` statement, but before they run the handler calls the block's exit procedure and takes a nonlocal exit.
 In other words, it takes a short cut out of the normal flow of control.
-The ``signal`` function that signaled the condition never returns to its caller.
-Instead, the program resumes execution after the block.
+The :drm:`signal` function that signaled the condition never returns to its caller.
+Instead, the program resumes execution after the :drm:`block`.

 The end result is similar to the ``try...catch...finally`` statements of C++ or
 Java: